johannmkammiste/btplayer/README.md

 ## Creating an OS specific app

 You can also create an excecutable using pyinstaller.
+NOTE: currently it does NOT store setlists.json and songs.json in the app itself.
+TODO!

 1. **Install pyinstall**
     ```bash